MaaSiveNet/maasive-py/readme.md

 #### Authentication

-You can authenticate to the API using either an API Key or a username and password.
+You can authenticate to the API using either an API key or a username and password.
 Create a configuration file `myconfig.json` that looks like this:

     {
         "endpoint": "https://my-api.maasive.net/vX.X.X/",